michaelkuty/thesis-latex-seed/README.rst

 Required packages
 --------

-* texlive-latex-base
+* texlive-latex-base or texlive-latex-extra
-* texlive-latex-extra
+* texlive-fonts-remommended
-* texlive-latex-recommended
+* texlive-lang-czechslovak for czech babel